-The General Director of one of the exclusive chain of shopping centres believes that the main way for traditional shops not to lose their importance is to focus on the quality of their Client experiences.
-This trend has led to the creation of many start-ups, specializing in delivering innovation in terms of developing retail experiences.
+The Managing Director of one of the exclusive chains of department stores believes that the main way to maintain the popularity of traditional retail stores is to focus on the quality of experience they provide for the customer.
+This trend has led to the emergence of many startups specializing in providing innovation in building experience in stores.

-Have you ever thought it seemed strange that a furniture shop offers free Wi-Fi?
-One could assume it makes sense in case of a café but surely a furniture shop would prefer you to focus on sofas, tables and beds instead of your smartphone.
+Has it ever seemed strange to you that a furniture market offers free Wi-Fi?
+You’d think that it makes sense in the case of a café, but certainly owners of furniture stores should want you focused on sofas, tables and beds instead of on your Smartphone.

-Well, once the Wi-Fi is turned on in your phone, the device sends a question of ‘available networks’ every few seconds.
-Then, it listens for a fraction of a second and following a reply, it updates the list of available networks.
+Well, when you turn on a Wi-Fi on your phone, every few seconds the device sends a query about available networks.
+Then it listens by a fraction of a second and upon receiving the reply, it updates the list of available networks.

 And here comes the interesting part: the phone which tries to find Wi-Fi, transmits your unique MAC address to every device (the Wi-Fi base station) which listens.
-Therefore, when you are walking around the furniture shop, each Wi-Fi signal works like a navigation beacon of your location.
-Thanks to many Wi-Fi access points in one shop, it is possible to precisely locate every MAC address.
+Therefore, when you are walking around the furniture shop, each Wi-Fi signal works as a navigation beacon of your location.
+Thanks to many Wi-Fi access points in one shop, it is possible to locate every MAC address precisely.
 And you don’t have to log into the Wi-Fi network at any point – it takes place passively from the phone owner’s point of view.

-Understanding behaviours of individual Clients during their shop visits
+Understanding the behaviors of individual clients during their shop visits

 However, it is everything that can be achieved by using only anonymous data.
 And this leads us back to the question of why a furniture shop offers free Wi-Fi.
 As soon as someone registers with that Wi-Fi network, the shop may associate the MAC address with any data which will be captured during the registration process.
 It is most likely to be at least the name, e-mail address, social media account or the mobile phone number.
 Such a person does not have to use the Wi-Fi network again and as long as they are in possession of the same device, their MAC address and identity are associated with each other.

 Other retailers may not only rely on free Wi-Fi.
-They may use a mobile application with a loyalty programme or discount vouchers which requires the user to provide certain personal details.
-Depending on the phone’s operating system, such an application may gain access to the MAC address and associate it with the Client’s data.
+They may use a mobile application with a loyalty program or discount vouchers which require the user to provide certain personal details.
+Depending on the phone’s operating system, such an application may gain access to the MAC address and associate it with the client’s data.
 One way or another, retailers may encourage shoppers for their MAC address to be identifiable.
 And once that is the case, the communication may become really personalized.